-- ▶ Woman's Coulee Canal Inlet to Western Town Boundary This area is referred to as River Run and is upstream of the Town.
+- Women's Coulee Canal Inlet to Western Town Boundary This area is referred to as River Run and is upstream of the Town.
 Only a small portion of this area, adjacent to the west Town boundary, was affected by the Town's complete mitigation scenario.
 Only one property in the River Run area is subject to increased water levels resulting from the complete mitigation scenario.
-The property has an increase in water level of 0.1 m at the residence. - ▶ With the above noted exception, the flood risk for the remainder of the River Run area is unchanged.
+The property, which was subsequently bought out, has an increase in water level of 0.1 m at the residence. - With the above noted exception, the flood risk for the remainder of the River Run area is unchanged.
 Thirty-four properties (including the above noted property) were identified that were subject to inundation during the 2013 flood.
-These properties could be

-- protected from future floods by buyouts or perimeter berms.
+These properties could be protected from future floods by buyouts or perimeter berms.
 The estimated total cost of these mitigation options in the River Run area is \$22,491,960. - Additionally, a potential 50 m Hoeh Dike breach has been identified in this report and upgrading of this portion of the dike should be reviewed further.
 The preliminary level cost estimate for this upgrade is \$200,000. - ▶ 498 Avenue E and Hamptons The post-2013 flood mitigation works of raising 498 Avenue E protected the Hamptons and no further flood mitigations works were identified herein. - ▶ 498 Avenue E to Confluence with Bow River A total of 93 properties were identified as having increased flood risk due to the Town's complete mitigation scenario.
 Eighteen of these properties have residences that were affected by the increased flood risk.
-The remaining 75 properties have agricultural fields that were affected by the increased flood risk. - ➤ The 18 residences that are subject to increased flood risk could be protected from future floods by buyouts or perimeter berms.
-The estimated total cost of these mitigation options for these 18 properties is \$11,235,388. - Appropriate mitigation measures for the remaining 75 properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - ▶ Little Bow River from Western Town Limits to MD Boundary A total of 74 properties were subject to flood damages in 2013.
-The change in flood risk for these properties due to the Town's complete mitigation scenario is summarized below: - ▶ Twelve properties were subject to increased water levels, consisting of: - ► Three properties with residences.
-The estimated total cost of these mitigation options for these three properties is \$899,638. - The remaining nine properties have agricultural fields that were affected by the increased flood risk.
-Appropriate mitigation measures for these properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - A total of 62 properties were subject to a decrease in water levels, consisting of: - ➤ Seventeen properties where residences were subject to inundation in 2013.
-The residences at four of these properties are no longer subject to inundation for a 2013 magnitude event.
-The remaining 13 properties are still subject to inundation, albeit at a reduced level than 2013.
-The estimated total cost of mitigation options for these 13 properties is \$7,692,700. - ➤ The total cost for protecting all 16 properties with residences that are subject to flood risk (3 properties with increased flood risk and 13 properties with reduced flood risk) is \$8,592,338.
+The remaining 75 properties have agricultural fields that were affected by the increased flood risk. - The 18 residences that are subject to increased flood risk could be protected from future floods by buyouts or perimeter berms.
+The estimated total cost of these mitigation options for these 18 properties is \$11,235,388. - Appropriate mitigation measures for the remaining 75 properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - ▶ Little Bow River from Western Town Limits to the Twin Valley Reservoir A total of 120 properties were subject to flood damages in 2013; flood-affected properties included 74 within Foothills, 28 within Vulcan, and 18 within Willow Creek.
+The change in flood risk for these properties due to the Town's complete mitigation scenario is summarized below: - Twelve properties were subject to increased water levels, consisting of: - Three properties with residences.
+The estimated total cost of these mitigation options for these three properties is \$899,638.

+- The remaining nine properties have agricultural fields that were affected by the increased flood risk.
+Appropriate mitigation measures for these properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - A total of 108 properties were subject to a decrease in water levels, consisting of: - ▶ 18 properties where residences were subject to inundation in 2013.
+The residences at four of these properties are no longer subject to inundation for a 2013 magnitude event. - The remaining 14 properties will remain subjected to inundation in a 2013 magnitude event; however, at a reduced level than observed in 2013.
+The estimated total cost of most cost-effective mitigation options for these 14 properties is \$8,445,292. - In total, there are 17 properties with residences that are subject to flood risk (three properties with increased flood risk and 14 properties with reduced flood risk), with a total estimated flood protection cost of \$9,344,930.